 You can extend your experience by diving with someone qualified as a Dive Leader or above, under the supervision of a Dive Manager.
-You can also dive with an Ocean Diver, so long as you stay within conditions they have already encountered.
+You can also dive with an Ocean Diver or Advanced Ocean Diver, so long as you stay within conditions they have already encountered.

 Your qualification will be recognised worldwide and you will be certified to use breathing gas mixtures of up to 36 per cent nitrox to increase your dive times.

 Should you wish, you will also be qualified to complete dives that require in-water decompression which will permit greater bottom time on deeper dives

 What diving experiences will this open up for me?